openscript/location_stalker/README.md

 # Location Stalker
-This is a [Sails](http://sailsjs.org) application.
-This application helps you to stalk the geographic locations of others, live on a map.
+This is a [Sails](http://sailsjs.org) application, which helps you to stalk the geographic locations of others, live on a map.
+Post the coordinates to the REST interface.
+They will be immediately shown on the map.

 ## Usage
 Start Location Stalker with `sails lift`.